 Originally published in This Land, Vol. 4, Issue 9.
 May 1, 2013.

-A wealth of clues suggest that newly discovered images may reveal the young man whose arrest sparked the 1921 Tulsa Race Riot.
+A wealth of clues suggest that newly discovered images may reveal the young man whose arrest sparked the 1921 Tulsa Race Massacre.
 See more images from the 1921 Booker T. Washington yearbook.